edilson-z/WAD-Assignment-Part-B/README.md

 ## Running the application

-To successfully run the application, begin by runnig the "login.html" file and use the credentials:
+To successfully run the application, begin by running the "login.html" file and use the credentials:
 >email: "danni@gmail.com"

 and